Togohogo1-Archive/joshgone-music/docs/additional.md

 A progress bar keeps track how far into the song one is, acting like a playhead.
 To the right of the progress bar includes the total time into the song (this value might be slightly inaccurate for long snogs) and the duration of the entire song.

+If the song is a livestream, then a `(live)` will be there to indicate so, the total time of the song will be `00:00:00`.
+Time into the song will still be tracked normally.

 The metadata information will be different for songs added locally.
 That is, whatever <a href="https://mutagen.readthedocs.io/en/latest/" target="_blank">mutagen</a> is able to extract from the local audio file.

 #### Before Invoking Conditions